digitalsleuth/Power-Remote/README.md

 It will grab the following if run start-to-finish:

 - Basic Host Information
-- USBSTOR artifacts from the registry
+- USBSTOR/USB/WpdBusEnum/Volume/GUID/VID_PID/MountedDevices/User MountPoints2 artifacts from the registry
+- First and Last USB Insert Times from setupapi.dev.log and Windows Event Logs
 - Running processes for all users
 - All services and states
 - IPConfig